common-fate/docs-archive/docs/approvals/configuration/cognito-saml.md

-# Using a third-party IdP with Cognito
+# Set up a log in link for your SAML App

-This guide will walk you through configuring Cognito to use SAML authentication with a third-party IdP.
+This guide will walk you through setting up a log in link for your SAML App.
+This can be added to your organisations app directory/portal.

-1. Change into your deployment directory

-    Change into the directory where you've deployed Common Fate, this is where your `deployment.yml` file is located.

-1. Export AWS Credentials

-    Export valid AWS credentials for your deployment account and region i.e. `granted --env`

 1. Run the following command

     ```bash
-    echo "https://$(gdeploy output UserPoolDomain)/authorize?response_type=code&identity_provider=$(gdeploy output SAMLIdentityProviderName)&client_id=$(gdeploy output CognitoClientID)&redirect_uri=https://$(gdeploy output FrontendDomainOutput)"
+    gdeploy identity cognito-saml
     ```
 1. Copy the URL